Practical NursingUnited Tribes Technical College

 NCLEX-PN Pass Rates

-The UTTC AASPN Program is conditionally approved by the North Dakota Board of Nursing (NDBON).
+The UTTC AASPN Program is fully approved by the North Dakota Board of Nursing (NDBON).

 |NCLEX-PN Pass Rates|

 |Total Delivered||Total Passed||% Pass Rate||% Pass Rate||% Pass Rate|

 |2016 - 2017||7||7||100%||95.92%||83.85%|

 Acceptance to UTTC and acceptance in to the AAS Practical Nursing program are two separate processes.
 Application packets for the nursing program are distributed the first week of October.
 The application packet must be completed and submitted to the Nursing Department no later than November 15 of each year.